librewolf-community/browser-macos/build_guide.md

 - `wget`: used by the build script to download the source code of the desired Firefox base version, as well as a bunch of LibreWolf patches.
 - `yasm`: used in the build process and unfortunately not included in the build dependencies provided by Mozilla when using the bootstrap script.

+**NOTE**: on M1 powered machines the bootstrap script is unable to install some of the dependencies.
+As a consequence, if you own an ARM based MacBook, you will need to perform two additional steps:
+1. `brew install rustup-init`
+2. `cargo install cbindgen`

+Both dependencies are need during the build process, and these are the only additional steps that M1 users have to perform during the entire building process.

 #### Xcode
 Install Xcode from the [App Store](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
 This usually takes a while so grab a coffee and a good book.